sansagara/firebase-minimun-example/README.md

 # Android App Example with Firebase.

-A guide to this app is available at www.leonelatencio.com
+A guide to this demo app is available at http://leonelatencio.com/android-aplicacion-sencilla-back-end-firebase/